sparklingrobots/nano2017/second_draft/meta/Plot.md

 #### ACT ONE
 1. hero starts in ordinary world

 Lo and her friends are in the forest preparing for the year's big harvest.
 All the Delvers are here, it's a big chaotic time.
-The inciting incident is witnessed by all but only understood by fi and Lo. (murder? harvest spoiled? leader killed or corrupted? climax embedded. it has to happen at the spring. )
+The inciting incident is witnessed by all but only understood by fi and Lo.
+One Delver is infected by the tree sap that has come out from the infected part of the tree--and turns to murder the other Delver.
+The murderer escapes and runs to the next town that doesn't have Delvers--where the enemies of the Delvers take them under their wing.
+(Later, Un who is already kind of evil comes to the tree and also gets infected.
+And the OG Bad Delver figures it out and starts using the poison intentionally. )

 2. hero receives call to adventure